-The performance function that comes with the neural network toolbox is the MAE and RMSE.
+The performance functions that come with the neural network toolbox are the MAE and RMSE.
 The Y-axis of the error curve of the training is mean absolute error.
-From the Figure, the training step of BP neural network for bursting strength is 820.
-On the other side, it is seen from Figure that the training step of BP neural network for pilling rating is 990.
-This result indicates that the network reaches the target value using mean absolute error function for bursting strength and using root mean square error function for pilling rating.
+From the Figure, the training step of the BP neural network for bursting strength is 820.
+On the other side, it is seen from Figures 2 to 11 that the training step of the BP neural network for pilling rating is 990.
+This result indicates that the network reaches the target value using the mean absolute error function for bursting strength and using the root mean square error function for pilling rating.